 A recent study revealed some startling statistics about teacher retention in Duval County Public Schools.
-The study from the Jacksonville Public Education Fund found that this large U.S. county loses more than half of its public school teachers within just five years of their careers.
-This high turnover rate may be costing the school district a significant amount of money, as well as impacting the quality of education provided to public school students.
+The Jacksonville Public Education Fund study found that this large U.S. county loses more than half of its public school teachers within five years of their careers.
+This high turnover rate may be costing the school district a significant amount of money and impacting the quality of education provided to public school students.
 As the statistics come to light, theories begin to circulate on how to promote public school teaching as a long-term career choice in Duval County.

 The Human Capital Issue

-Teachers were also asked what would make them stay in the profession, rather than search for greener pastures after just a few short years.
-Trey Csar, president of the Jacksonville Public Education Fund said that the majority of teachers told them compensation and benefits, increased autonomy and a louder voice in policy decision could be the driving force behind long-term employment of public teachers in the county.
+Teachers were also asked what would make them stay in the profession rather than search for greener pastures after just a few short years.
+Trey Csar, president of the Jacksonville Public Education Fund, said that most teachers told them compensation and benefits, increased autonomy, and a louder voice in policy decisions could be the driving force behind the long-term employment of public teachers in the county.
 Calling the findings a “human capital” issue, Csar also told the Florida Times-Union it was important to keep the human capital factor at the forefront of policy decisions in the future.

 “As we looked at this human capital issue, we see that it has become the pre-eminent issue they have to deal with,” Csar stated.
 “This is really going to shock people; it’s going to cause folks’ chins to hit the ground.”

 This video reports on the teacher vacancies in Duval County.